fuqcool/fuqcool.github.io/projects/index.md

 I am an enthusiast of open source.
 I literally open sourced every line of code that I wrote for my self.
 Also, I am a contributor of **Angular.js**, **Atom**, and a bunch of other open source projects.

-Below are some projects that I am satisfied with.
+Below are some projects that I think are interesting.

 ### node-stringify ([source](https://github.com/fuqcool/node-stringify))
 A npm package to stringify almost any type of javascript object.
 And the output can be `eval`ed directly to get the original object.